Unlocking 30% additional production through Integrated Activity Planning

 Outcome

-The IAP program gave the operator a practical path to lift stable production from about 35,000 to 45,000 barrels per day using the infrastructure it already had.
-By aligning maintenance, wells, projects, and logistics into a single plan and locking the near-term window, the operator reduced avoidable downtime and protected production windows.
+The IAP program gave the operator a practical path to lift stable production by roughly 30% using the infrastructure it already had.
+By aligning maintenance, wells, projects, and logistics into a single plan and locking the near-term window, the operator reduced avoidable downtime and protected production windows that had previously been lost to last-minute conflicts.

-In the first full cycle after training and score carding, schedule compliance improved from roughly 40 percent to 67 percent, the best performance recorded to date.
+In the first full cycle after training and scorecarding, schedule compliance improved from 40% to 67%, the strongest performance recorded to date.
 As compliance rose, unplanned overlaps, short-notice break-ins, and unnecessary shutdowns fell.
-Shared resources were used more efficiently, and critical production periods were less likely to be disrupted by last-minute changes.
+Shared resources were used more efficiently, and critical production periods became less vulnerable to last-minute changes.

-For leadership, the combination of the Compliance Scorecard and the 90/30/7 cadence created a new operating rhythm.
-Monthly reviews focused on why work did not execute as planned, which functions were driving non-compliance, and what needed to change in planning discipline or stage-gate rigor.
-Production deferment became something that could be managed proactively, not just explained after the fact.
+For leadership, the Compliance Scorecard and integrated planning cadence created a new operating rhythm.
+Monthly reviews shifted from explaining lost production after the fact to actively managing deferment risk ahead of it, identifying which functions were driving non-compliance and what needed to change in planning discipline or stage-gate rigour.

 Operationally, the benefits extended beyond throughput.
-Coordinated POB and bed planning gave accurate rosters for each site, improving safety drills and emergency readiness.
-Shutdown and turnaround planning became easier, since maintenance and projects were working from the same integrated view of the next 90 days.
+Coordinated POB and bed planning improved roster accuracy across sites, strengthening safety drills and emergency readiness.
+Shutdown and turnaround planning became more predictable, with maintenance and projects working from the same integrated forward view for the first time.

-For the COO and asset teams, the real shift was cultural as much as technical.
+The real shift was as much cultural as operational.
 Integrated Activity Planning turned the schedule from a loose collection of functional intentions into a single, owned commitment for the field.
-As adherence to the model strengthened, the operator moved closer to capturing the additional 10,000 barrels per day that had long been latent in its North Oman assets.

 For upstream leaders, the lesson was that meaningful production growth does not always require new infrastructure; it requires an integrated plan, firm near-term commitments, and the discipline to run them cycle after cycle.

-This work continues to guide how Strathen Group thinks about integrated planning, using firm planning windows, stage gates, and compliance scorecards to unlock production from existing assets rather than defaulting to new infrastructure.
+This work guides Strathen Group how to think about integrated planning, using firm planning windows, stage gates, and compliance scorecards to unlock production from existing assets rather than defaulting to new infrastructure.